jyellick/obc-docs/techspec.md

 ## Background

 This paper describes the principles, high-level architecture and initial technical specifications of a blockchain suitable for industrial use cases.
-With Bitcoin popularizing the domain, awareness since 2009 has now reached the point that demand for a solution suitable for industry is surging.

-The design presented here describes a blockchain fabric, a protocol for business-to-business and business-to-customer transactions.
+The design presented here describes a blockchain fabric called Openchain, a protocol for business-to-business and business-to-customer transactions.
 It is intended for permissioned networks, and it allows compliance with regulations and respects the requirements that arise when competing businesses work together on the same network.
 We describe permissioned networks as ones where validating and non-validating nodes are run by known whitelisted organizations and where transactors on the network receive identity from an issuing authority service on the network.
-Depending on the purpose of the network, the issuing authority can make it very easy to get an identity and transact (like getting a Gmail account) or very restrictive.
-A network can run very publicly, making it easy, for example, to integrate into a mobile app project.
+Depending on the purpose of the network, the issuing authority can make it very easy to get an identity and transact (similar to getting a Gmail account) or very restrictive.
+A network can run very publicly, making it easy to integrate into a mobile app project.
 Or it can be completely private and known only to parties that have been invited and whose identity has been validated.
 Because the fabric is designed to support many networks for many different purposes, and to allow addressing between them, the protocol must allow for these different kinds of uses and different levels of permissioning.
 But the protocol is not designed to allow the creation of a network of anonymous validators or miners operating outside regulatory oversight.

 The central elements of this specification are smart contracts (we call it chaincode), digital assets, record repository, and a decentralized network and cryptographic security.
-To these blockchain staples, we add performance, verified identities, private transactions, and modular consensus protocols.
+To these blockchain staples, we add performance, verified identities, private transactions, confidential chaincode, and modular consensus protocols.

 ####Why a new fabric:
 Blockchain technology is in its infancy and is often not well suited for the needs of industry.
-Scalability challenges and the lack of support for confidential contracts and private transactions, among other issues, make its use infeasible for many important industry applications.
+Scalability challenges and the lack of support for confidential and private transactions, among other issues, make its use infeasible for many important industry applications.
 We lay out an industry–focused design, based on and extending the learnings of the pioneers in this field.

 ####Proposed:
 In this paper, we describe what we believe are the technical features and initial priorities of a new industrial blockchain design.
 We list what we have found to be key requirements for industry use, based on experience with industry proofs of concept and on review of existing fabrics and innovations.

 ####Core principles:
-The focus of this design is to support decentralization (spreading the validation function across many whitelisted legal entities, but not to the point of including anonymous parties), digital assets, and logic (validated, immutable, executable instructions).
+The focus of this design is to support decentralization (spreading the validation function across many whitelisted legal entities, but not to the point of including anonymous validators), digital assets, and logic (validated, immutable, executable instructions).

 ##Design Goals